google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 certificate, TLS clients should remove the Transparency Information extension described in {{x509v3_transinfo_extension}}.

-If the SCT checked is for a Precertificate (where the `type` of the `TransItem` is `precert_sct_v2`), then the client SHOULD also remove embedded v1 SCTs, identified by OID 1.3.6.1.4.1.11129.2.4.2 (See Section 3.3. of [RFC6962]), in the process of reconstructing the TBSCertificate.
+If the SCT checked is for a Precertificate (where the `entry_type` of the SCT is `precert`), then the client SHOULD also remove embedded v1 SCTs, identified by OID 1.3.6.1.4.1.11129.2.4.2 (See Section 3.3. of [RFC6962]), in the process of reconstructing the TBSCertificate.
 That is to allow embedded v1 and v2 SCTs to co-exist in a certificate (See {{v1_coexistence}}).

 ### Validating SCTs